 BIPA's members meet in plenary session twice a year.
 Between these sessions, the main work of the Assembly falls to four Committees, which deal with the following subjects:

 Centenaries of a series of events which impacted on the foundation of the Irish State occur in the decade 1912-1922.
-The Embassy is involved in a number of key events during this period as part of the Government's commemorative programme commemorations of events that helped shape our political destinies.
+The Embassy and Consulate are involved in a number of key events during this period as part of the Government's commemorative programme of events that helped shape our political destinies.
 This series of commemorations offers us an opportunity to explore and reflect on key episodes of the past for Britain and Ireland and we are working with the British Government to do so in a spirit of historical accuracy, mutual respect, inclusiveness and reconciliation.

 A historic decade